 Global marketing agency Allison+PR conducted a survey to explore the evolution of American consumer values as they pertain to the increase in access to mobility options.
 The Birth of Mobility Culture identifies several changes in consumer behavior and overall attitude toward transit compared to previous generations.

-So, which zillennial behaviors should transit agencies consider most when adapting to a new age of mobility?
+So, what generational behaviors should transit agencies consider most when adapting to a new age of mobility?

-From the zillennial perspective, there is no transportation without technology.
-Digitalization revolutionized the transit industry and — with the help of integrated apps — gives riders new transportation options like on-demand microtransit, ridesharing, and micromobility (e.g., e-scooters and bicycles).
+To Zillennials and members of Gen Z, there is no transportation without technology.
+Digitalization revolutionized the transit industry and — with the help of integrated apps — has given riders new transportation options like on-demand microtransit, ridesharing, and micromobility (e.g., e-scooters and bicycles).

-Zillennials don’t recall a time before internet access, and they live in a world that enables their technological dependence.
-This comfort with digital devices, AI, and machine learning accelerates their willingness to adopt alternative modes of transit.
-These groups prioritize rider experience, convenience, and safety in transit tech features — factors transportation providers can prioritize in future tech-heavy mobility solutions like high-speed rail.
+The members of these generations don’t recall a time before internet access, and they live in a world that enables their technological independence.
+Their comfort with digital devices translates into a readiness to adopt alternative modes of transit.
+These groups prioritize rider experience, convenience, and safety in transit features — factors transportation providers can prioritize in future tech-heavy mobility solutions like high-speed rail.

-While cars remain a primary mode of transportation for zillennials, the way they’re being used is changing quickly.
-In addition to increased ridesharing, the survey suggests half of all riders will use autonomous vehicles by 2029, with zillennials and Gen Z citing convenience (67%) and relaxation (65%) as primary reasons.
+While cars remain a primary mode of transportation for Zillennials, the way they’re being used is changing quickly.
+In addition to increased ridesharing, the survey suggests half of all riders will use autonomous vehicles by 2029, with Zillennials and Gen Z citing convenience (67%) and relaxation (65%) as primary reasons.
+But there are other reasons as well.

 The Transit Aesthetic